abc-3/kepler/README.md

 ----------------------------------------------------------------------------------
 three.js replica of the solar system model based on a concentic arrangement of the [Platonic solids](https://en.wikipedia.org/wiki/Platonic_solid).

-Example configuration of nested shapes according to the orbit of the planets: [solar-system model](http://13.91.141.66/)
+- example of nested shapes according to the orbit of the planets: [solar-system model](http://13.91.141.66/)

 ### Sources
  * [three.js](https://threejs.org/)